MicrosoftDocs/altspace-vr/altspace-vr/explore/host-events.md

 ![AltspaceVR banner image](images/altspace-vr-banner.png)

-AltspaceVR is the premier virtual platform for hosting events, client meetings, keynotes, stand-ups or simply providing a watercooler-style space for your team.
+AltspaceVR is the premier virtual platform for hosting events, client meetings, keynotes, stand-ups, or simply providing a watercooler-style space for your team.
 There are many ways to use AltspaceVR for your needs today.
 Follow the steps here to get started.

 ### Getting started